We have compiled a list of resources for the community in response to the events at Club Q.

 Work on yourself: It’s cliche, but turning your attention inward will never lead you astray.
 It’s easy to get thrown off the horse when you’re obsessing over situations you can’t control.
 It’s common to let events in our lives distract us from taking proper care of ourselves.
 Eating well, exercising, keeping a routine, and taking time for hobbies you enjoy are vital to maintaining healthy relationships with friends.

-Show effort: When you have the same friends for years, it’s easy to assume they’ll always be there for you no matter what, and visa versa.
+Show effort: When you have the same friends for years, it’s easy to assume they’ll always be there for you no matter what, and vice versa.
 However, friendships are like any other living thing, they need input and a little tendering.
 With job changes, the introduction of a new family member, or a move, life changes, and inevitably has impacts on relationships.
 Accordingly, choose to put effort into those relationships that matter most to you.

 Actively listen: As the Dalai Lama wisely expressed, “When you talk, you are only repeating what you already know, but if you listen, you may learn something new.”
 One of the most important parts of being a friend is listening, so take the time to participate in the conversation actively and show that you care about them.